 Your cloth mask should be washed according to how frequently you wear it.

 The best way to clean cloth masks is in the washing machine under a delicate setting, depending on how the cloth mask was designed.
-It is safe to dry in a dryer.
+If the fabric for the cloth mask was pre-shrunk, it is safe to dry in a dryer.
+You can also air dry your cloth mask to reduce shrinking.

-Cloth masks should be thrown away if they are damaged or hard to breathe through, and you should throw them away if you believe your mask has been contaminated.
+Cloth masks should be thrown away if they are damaged or hard to breathe through.

 Download the handy chart below to make sure you follow the Do’s and Don’ts of wearing a mask.Download PDF